 Paper waste reduction

-- Take the pre-printed return label out of the box and drive customers to an online returns portal like Narvar’s.
+- Take the pre-printed return label out of the box and drive customers to an online returns portal.
 High online return rates notwithstanding, the vast majority of products do not get returned, so putting labels in every outbound order is very wasteful.
 Directing users to process returns online also unlocks a universe of other benefits including data visibility into what’s coming back and why, and the ability to dynamically direct where those returns get routed.

 - Leverage points of distribution closer to consumers to shrink the last mile distance.
-Besides using your own stores for fulfillment and returns, you can partner with a company like Narvar to provide an expanded network of convenient locations, often in locations where customers can consolidate multiple errands in one trip like Walgreens.
+Besides using your own stores for fulfillment and returns, you can partner with a company like Narvar to provide an expanded network of convenient locations, often where customers can consolidate multiple errands in one trip like Walgreens.
 If you have international returns, our partnership with Cycleon can help consolidate those returns in-country for redeployment rather than shipping them back and forth cross-border.

 - Offer pickup directly from the consumer to eliminate their single-vehicle trip completely.
 Though it may seem counterintuitive, having returns picked up directly from the customer’s location can actually be greener than having them drop the item off at a store or other local return point.
 The delivery driver will already be in the neighborhood delivering other packages, so stopping to pick up a package won’t generate as much in emissions.